/shethepeople/media/media_files/2025/04/29/mOHdabzZAn0Fo2s96fSN.png)

 Sonal Mansingh

-One of the most eminent names in Indian classical dance, Sonal Mansigh is primarily an exponent of Odissi, although she can perform Bharatnatyam, Kuchipudi, and Chhau with the same flawless grace and energy.
-Besides dancing, Mansingh is a choreographer, teacher, orator and is also a well-known as a social activist.
-Her contributions in the field of Classical arts are enormous.
+One of the most eminent names in Indian classical dance, Sonal Mansigh, is primarily an exponent of Odissi, although she can perform Bharatnatyam, Kuchipudi, and Chhau with the same flawless grace and energy.
+Besides dancing, Mansingh is a choreographer, teacher, orator and is also well-known as a social activist.
+Her contributions to the field of Classical arts are enormous.

 Yamini Krishnamurthy

-Born in a Telugu family in Tamilnadu, Yamini Krishnamurthy started training in Bharatnatyam when she was merely five years old.
+Born in a Telugu family in Tamil Nadu, Yamini Krishnamurthy started training in Bharatnatyam when she was merely five years old.
 She learnt the dance form at the Kalashetra School of Dance under the guidance of eminent dancer Rukmini Devi Arundale.
-In 1957, at seventeen years, Yamini Krishnamurthy enthralled audiences with her debut performance.
-And ever since, she has had an eventful dancing career.
-She is also well known for her rendition of the Kuchipudi dance style.
+In 1957, at seventeen years old, Yamini Krishnamurthy enthralled audiences with her debut performance.
+She was also well known for her rendition of the Kuchipudi dance style.

 Padma Subramanyam

 A rare combination of a flawless dancer, choreographer, music composer, singer, researcher and author, Dr. Padma Subramanyam is one of the most respected and reputed Bharatnatyam dancers of India.
-Over the years she has performance on various platforms in India and abroad and caught the audience attention.
-Her perfect body movements and hand gestures for many of her original musical scores add her personal innovative touch to her performances.
+Over the years, she has performed on various platforms in India and abroad and caught the audience's attention.
+Her perfect body movements and hand gestures for many of her original musical scores add her personal, innovative touch to her performances.